Tonsil cancer is a type of oropharyngeal cancer. These cancers affect the mouth and throat.

 Doctors use statistics to calculate the average chance that a person will survive for 5 or more years after a diagnosis of cancer.

 For tonsil cancer, the survival rate appears to depend on the person's HPV status.
-Accordingly,
+Accordingly, one study determined the following overall 5-year survival rates for people with tonsil cancer:

 - 71% for people with HPV-positive cancer